dobyrch/dbc/README.md

 You'll need a few things to get started:

-- A computer running Linux (x86_64 only...for now)
+- A computer running Linux (x86 or x86-64)
 - LLVM libraries and header files
 - Your favorite C compiler (tested with clang 3.8 and gcc 6.1)
 - A C++ compiler of your choice (for linking with LLVM; clang++ and g++ should both work)